Kelly Lim Harris

 Where it all began...

 Music was my refuge.
 I devoured everything that came my way - from Debussy, to The Doors, to Dean Martin, to Disney.
-At age six, I competed in my first singing competition, did my first professional recording at seven, and performed as a soloist at Kids for Kids with Suzanne Prentice age eight.
+At age six I competed in my first singing competition, did my first professional recording at seven, and was selected as a soloist at Kids for Kids age eight.

 02